 The Kingdom of God Is As a Seed

-Another parable put he forth unto them, saying, The kingdom of heaven is like to a grain of mustard seed, which a man took, and sowed in his field: Which indeed is the least of all seeds: but when it is grown, it is the greatest among herbs, and becometh a tree, so the birds of the air come and lodge in the branches thereof.
+“which indeed is the least of all the seeds; but when it is grown it is greater than the herbs and becomes a tree, so that the birds of the air come and nest in its branches.”
 (Matthew 13:31,32)

 If the goal of the Divine salvation were our eternal residence in the spirit Paradise, and if we attained our goal by believing that Christ died for our sins, then seeking to balance the necessity for righteous behavior with continued reference to God’s love and grace might be a logical (though not scriptural) action.